OSGConnect/connectbook/training/training/previous-training-events.md

-[title]: - "External Training Events"
+[title]: - "Other Past Training Events"
 [TOC]

 ## Overview

 We offer on-site training and tutorials on a periodic basis, usually at conferences (including the annual OSG All Hands Meeting) where many researchers and/or research computing staff are gathered.
+Below are some trainings for which the materials were public.
+(Apologies if any links/materials aren't accessible anymore, as some of these are external to our own web location.
+Feel free to let us know via support@opensciencegrid.org, in case we can fix/remove them.)

 ## Workshops/Tutorials